graalvm/graal-languages-demos/graalwasm/graalwasm-embed-rust-code-guide/README.md

 As a result, the Wasm module becomes available as a Java resource on the class path.
 Note that `wasm-pack` also creates a _target/_ directory in _src/main/rust/mywasmlib_, which you want to add to your `.gitignore`.

-## 3. Using the WebAssembly Module from Java using the JavaScript Binding
+## 3. Run the WebAssembly Module from Java using the JavaScript Binding

-### 3.1 Creating Java main class.
+### 3.1 Create a Java Main Class

 Now you can embed the Rust library in a Java application using the GraalVM Polyglot API.
 To do this: